 Once you've provided the above documentation to us, we'll review everything, ask any questions, and submit your information to an underwriter.
 This is a good time to start looking at the areas in which you'd like to live, and see if any homes in that area meet your needs and fall within your budget.

-Our team at Real Estate Services can help you with this.
 Click here to search the Northwest MLS database to see what's available, and click on a home on the map to view it.
 From the window that appears on the right, you can save it as a favorite, view more details, or schedule a visit.
 By scheduling a visit, you'll be connected with a licensed realtor who's been hand-picked by Real Estate Services.
-The realtor will be your advocate throughout your home search, and you'll earn cash back at closing.

 Step 3: Review Your Loan Estimate and Close